 This project was mostly carried out while XW was as a postdoc in the dynamics group at MPE.
-During the final stages she acknowledges an Alexander von Humboldt fellowship at AlfA at Bonn University.
-We thank F. de Lorenzi, P. Das, and L. Morganti for their work and help with the NMAGIC code.
+During the final stages she acknowledges an Alexander von Humboldt fellowship at AIfA at Bonn University.
+We thank F. de Lorenzi, P. Das, and L. Morganti for their work and help with the NMAGIC code, and the anonymous referee for comments which helped to improve the paper.